 - County of Durham Transportation Advisory Board (ACCESS), Chair

-DeDreana also co-founded Durham Equitable Economic Partnership (DEEP), a startup non-profit that focuses on creating permanent affordable housing for marginalized minority communities.
-DeDreana is an experienced small business owner and consultant with an expertise in communication, strategic planning and data analysis.
+DeDreana also co-founded Durham Equitable Economic Partnership (DEEP), a non-profit that focuses on creating permanent affordable housing for marginalized minority communities.
+DeDreana is an experienced small business owner and consultant with expertise in communication, strategic planning and data analysis.